tdwg/process/review_manager.md

 2. Approving submissions for Public Review
 3. Ratifying a submission as a TDWG Standard

-The Executive Committee may also make recommendations for Reviewers but the final decision for selecting reviewers is up to the Review Manager.
+The Executive Committee may also make recommendations for reviewers but the final decision for selecting reviewers is up to the Review Manager.

 ## 1.2 Review Manager

 The **Review Manager**

-1. Manages the process of Review.
+1. Manages the process of review.
-2. Understands the process required for an effective Review (Section 5.1).
+2. Understands the process required for an effective review (Section 5.1).
-3. Does not need to be a technical developer but does need to have a good overview of the proposed Standard.
-A prospective user of the Standard should make for an effective Review Manager.
+3. Does not need to be a technical developer but does need to have a good overview of the proposed standard.
+A prospective user of the standard should make for an effective Review Manager.
 4. Recruits independent expert Reviewers from the TDWG or related communities.
 5. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
-6. Expedites the Review process within the time requirements of the TDWG Constitution.
+6. Expedites the review process within the time requirements of the TDWG Constitution.

 ## 1.3 Independent Reviewers

 The **Independent Reviewers**

-1. Should be anonymous to all but the Review Manager during the Review process.
+1. Should be anonymous to all but the Review Manager during the review process.
-2. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed Standard.
+2. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed standard.
-3. Provide an unbiased assessment on the proposed Standard.
+3. Provide an unbiased assessment on the proposed standard.
 4. Report to the Review Manager in a timely manner.

 | [See issue #3](https://github.com/tdwg/process/issues/3) expert review comments |